mcd500/stm32f411ceu-arduino/blackpill-stm32f411ceu/build-upload.md

 Trying the LED blinking program.

-The LED is connected to PC13.
+The LED is connected to PC13 on the Black Pill board.

 ```
 #include <Arduino.h>